Bible Translation Principles

 The example Greek expression could be rendered into English in this manner:

 This translation is proper English, and most English speakers would understand it.
 Yet, it is still quite literal.
-However, this is not really natural English, since English speakers do not normally say, “May it not be!”
+However, this is not really natural English, since English-speakers do not normally say, “May it never be!”

 Functional Equivalence

-Functional equivalence translations paraphrase the translation further, in order to make it more understandable for the target audience.
+Functional equivalence translations paraphrase the translation further, in order to make it more understandable for the target readers.

-This translation is much less literal, especially since the base text does not technically contain a word that means “absolutely”.
-Yet, this translation still accurately communicates the meaning of the base text.
-It is both proper and natural English, since it reflects how English speakers normally speak.
+These translations are much less literal, especially since the base text does not technically contain a word that means “absolutely”, “certainly”, or “means”.
+Yet, these translations still accurately communicate the meaning of the base text in proper and natural English, reflecting how English-speakers normally speak.

 Functional Elements in Formal Translations